drmperez/HostDesigner_tutorials/Supporting_Information/README.md

+* Add definitions/explantions for the programs in this directory (scanme, searchme, etc.)

-of creating the data files for training LOGKPREDICT Ben Hay, 10-20-2021
+Process of creating the data files for training LOGKPREDICT Ben Hay, 10-20-2021

 Provided are source codes for two fortran programs that can be used to make a training data files.
 These programs assume that mengine is installed on the system the same as it would be when running HostDesigner post-processing.

-The first code is called makedata.
+*The first code is called makedata.*

 The way this one works is that you enter working directory containing three input files and launch the code on the command line.
-The input files are named as follows: input - an example is given below.
+The input files are named as follows:

+input - an example is given below.
 The first line gives the name of the PCModel MM3- formatted input file for a ligand – metal complex containing a single metal ion and a single ligand.
 The second line gives the name of the ligand, the charge on the ligand, and the number